apmckinlay/natureapp/plants/indian.md

 visibility: high
 aka: ["Prairie Fire"]
 ---
 Indian Paintbrush produces clusters of spiky, bright red or orange-yellow blooms at the tip of the stem.
-The **flowers** themselves are hard to spot; it’s the bracts that are brightly colored.
+The **flowers** themselves are hard to spot; it's the bracts that are brightly colored.

 There are many different varieties of Indian Paintbrush that can be found throughout North America.
 Height varies from 6 in to 3 ft, depending on the species.
 The plant often forms a cluster of individual, erect **stems**.
 The **leaves** are long, narrow, and pointed.